Audience feedback from our show in Edinburgh, 21st September…

 “It was a great night and we really enjoyed ourselves – power to your elbow”

 Ride along with Dame June Bloom on a journey through the seven ages of woman with sonnets, songs and stories.
-Life as a touring actor has taught this poet, scholar, raconteur and singing clown a few things, and while she might be getting on, no-one puts Grandma in the corner.
+Life as a touring actor has taught this poet, scholar, raconteur and singer-songwriter a few things, and while she might be getting on, no-one puts Grandma in the corner.

 Written and performed by Flloyd Kennedy (with William Shakespeare), directed by Ira Seidenstein (Cirque du Soleil, Slava Snow Show)